The Cagli Project 2025

 Program Cost

-The cost is $4,295 USD + airfare, including tuition – 3 credits, travel insurance, accommodations, cultural and program act3vities, and festival/concert access for reporting.
-Graduates and students who do not need credit can deduct $450 from the program cost.
+The cost is $7,945 USD + airfare and includes The Urbino Project, travel insurance, accommodations, cultural and program activities, and festival/concert access for reporting.

 Application Deadline Details